- tara

 After they were shot, the two men lay on the ground next to each other and finally resolved their misunderstandings and differences.
 “I forgive you from the bottom of my Heart,” Barron concluded.
 “Farewell, farewell, Barron,” Decatur responded.

 Barron was ill for some time, but finally recovered.
 Decatur was less fortunate.
-He was carried to his home after the duel and died there two days later.
+He was carried to his home after the duel and died two days later.

 It was a sad—and unnecessary—end for one of our early war heroes.